abjiang22/gcal-scheduler/README.md

 - Fetches conflicts for each member
 - Allows creation of meetings and assignment of members
 - Supports potential meeting times from a dedicated calendar
-- Uses MaxSAT solver to find the best possible schedule (minimizing absences and double-bookings)
+- Uses MaxSAT solver to find the best possible schedule (minimizing absences)
 - Supports fixed constraints (mandate a member must attend a meeting)
-- Saves the final schedule to a specified Google Calendar (with location and conflict info)
+- Saves the final schedule to a **newly created** Google Calendar (with location and conflict info) using a name you provide
 - All configuration can be done via YAML or CLI
+- **No two meetings can be scheduled in overlapping slots within the same potential time window/event.** Overlapping meetings are only allowed if the slots come from different potential time windows (e.g., two separate events for the same time in the potential times calendar).

 ## Setup